 - WOW Day: a chance to have fun together and to celebrate the end of the academic year.
 WOW Day has included; foam parties; silent discos; roller rink; it's a knockout and much more.
 This must be a day that every child remembers. - Year Group Challenges: to foster a sense of belonging and friendly rivalry.
-Year group challenges are organised on a termly basis and can range from a treasure hunt to who can produce the best 'scratch choir'; - All Different: All Equal week takes place once a year and is focused on developing a wider understanding of equality, diversity and inclusion; - Black History Month takes place each October and is a celebration of black and ethnic minority culture as part of a wider GLC strategy to raise awareness and address equality issues and to reinforce our belief or 'all different; all equal, together improving upon our best';
+Year group challenges are organised on a termly basis and can range from a treasure hunt to who can produce the best 'scratch choir'. - All Different: All Equal week takes place once a year and is focused on developing a wider understanding of equality, diversity and inclusion. - Black History Month: takes place each October and is a celebration of black and ethnic minority culture as part of a wider GLC strategy to raise awareness and address equality issues, and to reinforce our belief of 'all different; all equal, together improving upon our best'. - Mental Health Week: is part of the wider GLC wellbeing health strategy and takes place through September and October raising the profile of mental health issues across the GA, providing students with information on how to access support when necessary. - Work Experience: the GA believes that young people benefit greatly from a 1-week work experience which takes place towards the end of Year 10.
+This is preceded by a programme of activities that include practice interviews with local business people, health and safety briefings, careers advice and CV writing. - Charity Days: we believe that these are an important feature of the curriculum which help students to develop empathy and a greater understanding of the world in which they live whilst contributing, in a small way, to the resolution of some issues.